By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 Ever wonder why it just feels good to soak up some sunshine?
 Warmth aside, sunlight offers your body many health benefits.
-As with Goldilocks, you need to get the just right amount of it, though, as too much sun is associated with premature aging and increased risk of skin-cancer.
+As with Goldilocks, you need to get the just right amount of it… too much sun is associated with premature aging and increased risk of skin-cancer.

 How to Get Vitamin D

-Very few foods are natural sources of vitamin D, so people who live at very northern or southern latitudes – where sunlight is not as plentiful and strong − tend to be vitamin D deficient due to lack of sun exposure.
-For these populations, taking a vitamin D supplement and/or eating fortified foods can prevent deficiency.
+You can get vitamin D through foods, too, but there are very few that are natural sources.
+If you live at a very northern or southern latitude – where sunlight is not as plentiful and strong − you may be vitamin D deficient in the winter due to lack of sun exposure.
+To get enough, you can take a vitamin D3 supplement and/or eat vitamin D-fortified foods.

 More Reasons Sunshine Is Good for You: Improved Blood Pressure and Better Heart Health